DgFutureLab/satoyama-api/README.md

 Let’s “draw inspiration” from things speak.
 What are the main features?

  * Real-time data
  * Data processing converting raw sensor data into meaningful status updates (you left your light on)
  * Data visualization - graphs and stuff.
 No biggie.
  * Geotagging - but it seems to be manual
  * Channels - A channel can track up to eight sensor values

 Which features do we want to copy?

    * Real-time data (don’t know how they do it, but I suggest web sockets)
+   * Chan

 Which new features do we want?
 - Better geo support - use reverse geocoding to get an address instead of just  longitude and latitude